austenc/habitgrid/README.md

 -   [x] Fix "tracked in past week" to get total habits, not tracks
 -   [x] Fix tooltip alignment
     -   [x] Add additional info about which habits are tracked
+-   [x] User authentication
+    - [x] Build a way to log out
+    - [x] Build a login form
+    - [x] Add validation to register and login forms
+    - [x] Add a confirmation dialog to log out button with alpine